eBay/gauntlet/audits/hostarch/README.txt

-Get the OS name and architecture
+Get the remote host's OS and Architecture using Gauntlet's hostarch() function